Krystian Palacz

-Krystian Palacz (born 19 July 2003) is a Polish professional footballer who plays as a left-back for Ekstraklasa club Motor Lublin.
+Krystian Palacz (born 19 July 2003) is a Polish professional footballer who plays as a left-back for I liga club Odra Opole.

 Career

 Youth career

-He spent his entire youth career in Lech Poznań.
+Palacz spent his entire youth career in Lech Poznań.

 Lech Poznań

-He debuted in Lech Poznań II on 8 August 2020, in a Polish Cup 3–2 home victory over Elana Toruń.
+Palacz debuted for Lech Poznań II on 8 August 2020, in a Polish Cup 3–2 home victory over Elana Toruń.
 He scored his first goal in his senior career over a year later, in a 3–2 victory against Chojniczanka Chojnice, which took place on 16 October of the following year.

 Loan to Sandecja Nowy Sącz

 On 27 February 2023, his loan to the I liga side Sandecja Nowy Sącz on a half-year deal was announced.
 There was also a provision added to his contract that allows it to be prolonged for a further year.
-He debuted there on 2–3 away loss with GKS Tychy on 19 March 2023.
+Palacz made his debut in a 2–3 away loss with GKS Tychy on 19 March 2023.

 Motor Lublin

-On 3 July 2023, his move to I liga side Motor Lublin on a three-year deal was announced.
-After being assigned a squad number 47, he debuted in his new club in a 1–0 victory with his former club, Lech II.
+On 3 July 2023, Palacz's move to I liga side Motor Lublin on a three-year deal was announced.
+After being assigned a squad number 47, he debuted in his new club in a 1–0 cup win over his former club, Lech II.
 He scored his first goal for Motor over six months later, on 28 February of the following year, in a 1–2 away victory over Podbeskidzie Bielsko-Biała.
 Throughout that season, he made 26 appearances across all competitions, 22 of them as a starter.

+Odra Opole

+On 10 February 2026, Palacz signed for second-tier side Odra Opole on a two-and-a-half-year deal, with an option for a further year.